-I received my Ph.D. in English literature from Harvard.
+I received my PhD in English language and literature from Harvard.
 I have a B.A in classical studies and English literature from the University of Chicago, and a M.St. in early modern British literature from Oxford.

 Before coming to SUTD, I spent a year away from academia and worked as director of communication and development at a nonprofit focused on high impact giving targeting global poverty initiatives.